Introduction: The Nuclear Question in Modern Diplomacy

 Few international issues stir more fear and controversy than the idea of Iran becoming a nuclear power.
 While the West frames Iran’s nuclear ambitions as a threat to global stability, Iranian leaders argue it’s a matter of national survival.
 At the heart of this decades-long tension lies a complex question: are nuclear weapons instruments of war or tools of deterrence?

-To understand the current stalemate, we must examine the historical context, the global players involved, and the motivations behind both narratives.
+To understand today’s stalemate, we must examine the history, the global players, and the motivations behind both narratives.

 A Brief History of Nuclear Weapons